itsjaydenking/las-vegas-by-night/README.md

-# Las Vegas by Night
+# Las Vegas: Sin City by Night

-**Las Vegas by Night** is an interactive storyteller's toolkit and comprehensive fan-made supplement for Vampire: The Masquerade 5th Edition, exploring the dark underbelly and supernatural politics of Sin City.
+**Sin City by Night** is an interactive storyteller's toolkit and comprehensive fan-made supplement for Vampire: The Masquerade 5th Edition, exploring the dark underbelly and supernatural politics of Sin City.

 ## Overview